 - revive dull-looking skin

-For example, Ascorbic Acid, commonly known as vitamin C, is water-soluble and highly unstable when exposed to air or light.
-On the other hand, we have Tetrahexyldecyl Ascorbate, also known as Ascorbyl Tetraisopalmitate, which is lipophilic (fat-loving), soluble in oil, and very stable.
-It is said to have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).
+Additionally, the stability of vitamin C in the formulation impacts its effectiveness.
+For example, Ascorbic Acid, also known as vitamin C, is water-soluble and unstable when exposed to air or light.
+However, Tetrahexyldecyl Ascorbate and Ascorbyl Tetraisopalmitate are lipophilic and oil-soluble, making them very stable and effective.
+These types of vitamin C have a high affinity for the skin because the skin's surface is covered with lipids, making it respond well to lipophilic substances like Tetrahexyldecyl Ascorbate and Tocopherols (vitamin E).

-Numerous studies have shown that Tetrahexydecyl Ascorbate penetrates the skin deeper, both the epidermis and dermis than any other form of vitamin C. It has also been clinically proven to suppress the pigmentation after exposure to UVB irradiation and is effective even at the low concentration of 3%.
+Numerous studies have shown that Tetrahexyldecyl Ascorbate penetrates the skin deeper, both the epidermis and dermis than any other form of vitamin C. It has also been clinically proven to suppress the pigmentation after exposure to UVB irradiation and is effective even at the low concentration of 1%.

 So let's summarise:

 1) It is important to know the type of vitamin C in the skincare product.